DanielTakeshi/Paper_Notes/reinforcement_learning/Generative_Adversarial_Imitation_Learning.md

 understanding.
 I am trying to gauge the impact of this paper.
 Maybe I can read existing code or other blog posts about this.
 I should definitely look [at this code][2] right away!

+For future work, it looks like we should *not* try and be more sample efficient (i.e. with fewer trajectories in the database of expert trajectories) because it would be hard to beat GAIL.

 There are about 4-5 IRL papers that I want to read now. =) Whether I like it or not, I will have to read those to probably understand this paper.